Help FSC develop a robust national risk assessment for sourcing Controlled Wood in Australia

 FSC risk assessments are used to assess the likelihood that material from unacceptable sources enters the market as controlled wood (for an explainer on controlled wood, please see below).

-The Australian Controlled Wood National Risk Assessment (NRA) working group have finalised draft risk assessment documents for categories 1, 2, 4, and 5 for review by the FSC International Controlled Wood team.
+The Australian Controlled Wood National Risk Assessment (NRA) working group have finalised draft risk assessment documents for categories 1, 2, 4, and 5.
 The documents proposes a framework for assessing the risk of obtaining unacceptable material, for each category of unacceptable material.

 How does the consultation work?